Lunatic-T/Websniper/README.md

 # SAFETY

-In order to stay safe, i released a seperate version of this that includes gameid detection.

-you can find it [here](https://github.com/Lunatic-T/WebSniperGameId)
+~~In order to stay safe, i released a seperate version of this that includes gameid detection.~~ scrapped, now its in python instead of being the same. you can find it [here](https://github.com/Lunatic-T/PySniper)

 ### contact .lunary. on discord if you need help